geb/geb/doc/manual/src/chapters/070-integrations.md

     </dependency>

 > Note that this jar does not depend on JUnit, so you need to provide this yourself.

+A new browser instance is created for *each test method* (read below for how to configure the browser/driver created).
+However, since the [default behaviour is to re-use the default driver across browser instances][defaultdriver-lifecycle] the driver's cookies are cleared in a JUnit `@After` method.

 ### geb.junit.GebTest